Jared Vanderaa: Ultimate Fighting Championship

-Vanderaa was scheduled to face Sergey Spivak on December 12, 2020, at UFC 256 However, Vanderaa tested positive for COVID-19 during fight week and had to withdraw.
+Vanderaa was scheduled to face Serghei Spivac on December 12, 2020, at UFC 256 However, Vanderaa tested positive for COVID-19 during fight week and had to withdraw.
 The pair eventually met on February 20, 2021, at UFC Fight Night 185.
 Vanderaa lost the fight via technical knockout in round two.

 Vanderaa faced Justin Tafa on May 22, 2021, at UFC Fight Night: Font vs. Garbrandt.
 He won the fight via unanimous decision.
 This bout earned him the Fight of the Night award.

 Vanderaa faced Alexander Romanov on October 9, 2021, at UFC Fight Night: Dern vs. Rodriguez.
 He lost the fight via technical knockout in round two.

 Vanderaa was scheduled to face Azamat Murzakanov, replacing Philipe Lins on December 4, 2021, at UFC on ESPN 31.
 However, shortly after the weigh-ins, officials announced that the bout had been canceled due to Vanderaa not being medically cleared.

 Vanderaa faced Andrei Arlovski on February 12, 2022, at UFC 271.
 He lost the back-and-forth fight via split decision.
-18 out of 18 media scores gave it to Arlovski.

 Vanderaa faced Aleksei Oleinik, replacing Ilir Latifi, on April 9, 2022, at UFC 273.
 He lost the fight via scarf hold submission in the first round.

 Vanderaa faced Chase Sherman on July 9, 2022, at UFC on ESPN: dos Anjos vs. Fiziev.
 He lost the fight via knockout in round three.

 As the last fight of his prevailing contract, Vanderaa faced Waldo Cortes-Acosta on October 29, 2022, at UFC Fight Night 213.
 He lost the fight via unanimous decision.

-After five straight losses, Vanderaa was released by UFC in December 2022.
+After five straight losses, Vanderaa was released by the UFC in December 2022.

+Post-UFC career

+As the first bout of his post-UFC tenure Vanderaa faced Nick Costello at Gladiator Challenge – Proving Ground on March 4, 2023.
+He won the bout via first-minute submission.

+He then made his light heavyweight debut against Chuck Campbell at Lights Out Fighting 10 on August 26, 2023, losing via third-round knockout.

+Vanderaa next faced the undefeated Kent Mafileo at Fierce FC 30 on February 10, 2024.
+He would win the bout via second round submission.

+Vanderaa would then face Eric Iman at Fierce FC 32 on May 31, 2024.
+He would win the bout via first round submission.

+Vanderaa would next face Alexey Kiser at LXF 17 on June 15, 2024.
+He would win the fight via first round technical knockout extending his win streak to three.